By Dovid Spinka, LMSW

 Unwanted situations are an inevitable part of life.
 Fully embracing and radically accepting that fact is a firm basis to managing difficult emotions.
 Acceptance is especially important when there is nothing we can do, such as when the weather is too cold, hot, or rainy, or when roommates continue to be loud after repeated requests to keep the noise down.

 But in many situations, we can solve or at least minimize the problems at hand.
-Here are seven steps to problem solving, taken from the principles and practices of Dialectical Behavior Therapy (DBT).
+Here are seven steps to problem solving, taken from the principles and practices of Dialectical Behaviour Therapy (DBT).

 Step 1 – Describe the problem